justjoeyuk/Advanced_Joystick/README.md

 </code></pre>

 The above code would initialize the Joystick with the Default Skin.
-The Joystick will then be positioned at the bottom left of the screen since `minOffset' is the total size of the joystick, meaning that it will all be in the screen.
+The Joystick will then be positioned at the bottom left of the screen since `minOffset` is the total size of the joystick, meaning that it will all be in the screen.
 The Joystick is then added to the Starling Display List.

 ----